talkingwallace/NetDiskDemo/README.md

 Warning:If you don't get your domain name a ICP licensing,you are likely to be asked to shut down the server.
 Because http://www.cac.gov.cn/ is watching you.

+## Structure
+### Fore-end
+  ReactJS is applied to bind file functions,file icon and file id together.Make them a whole component.
+ Users' request will be sent to server,after getting the response,file component written by Reactjs will render,change webpage's html text or insert new html text into webpage.
+ ### Server
+  Javascript scripts are deployed on server.Based on Express frame,the server are able to manipulate mongodb ,recieve files and send files,at the same time,the server will check if a request is legal,and make to response to users' request.
+ ### MongoDB and Filepool

 ## TODO
 * complete personal homepage part